reymon359/how-to-live/advices/The five whys/index.md

 ---
 name: 'The five whys'
-Categories: ['Problems']
+Categories: ['Problems', 'Solutions']
 ---
 # The five whys

-Five whys (or 5 whys) is an iterative interrogative technique used to explore the cause-and-effect relationships underlying a particular problem
+Five whys (or 5 whys) is an iterative interrogative technique used to explore the cause-and-effect relationships underlying a particular problem.

+Whenever you want to understand something deeply ask why 5 times (or more if needed).

+It will help you understand the problems better to reach a solution.

 ## Quotes

-## Resources and credits

 ## Resources and credits